-The Kanga Trampoline, which is available in four different sizes, from the smaller 6ft Kanga Trampoline through sizes; 8ft, 10ft right up to the larger 12ft Kanga Trampoline.
+The Kanga Trampoline, which is available in four different sizes, from the smaller 6ft Kanga Trampoline and the medium-sized 8ft Kanga Trampoline to the larger 10ft Kanga Trampoline finishing off with the 12ft Kanga Trampoline.

 The Trampoline build guide further down the page has been written for the Kanga 2019 model.
 Build time in total was 2 hours with one person for the 8ft Kanga Trampoline but will vary for different sizes.
 It’s an extremely easy trampoline to build with a low assembly time.

-Each Kanga Trampoline has different dimensions and is suitable for different ages.
-So that’s one thing to consider when looking for a garden trampoline.
+Each Kanga Trampoline (6ft-12ft) has different dimensions, so are best suited for different ages.
+That’s one thing to consider when looking for a garden trampoline.

 You’ve come searching for the best Kanga Trampoline Review.
 There are many trampolines out there today but what makes Kanga one of the best.
 Well, I’m here to help you find out.

 If you’re in a rush and just looking for;

 - The smallest 6ft Kanga Trampoline then you can check it out here.

 - A Kanga Trampoline for a small garden then it’s the 8ft Trampoline.